Kostenko mine disaster: 28 October

 At 02:33 ALMT at the Kostenko mine, a fire occurred at a level located about 700 m deep.
 At the time of the incident, 252 people were in the mine, 205 of whom were brought to the surface.
 18 people received medical assistance.
 Initially, four dead bodies were found, and three more were later discovered.
 15 of the injured experienced carbon monoxide poisoning.

 At 14:00, the bodies of 22 miners were found.
-A professional military rescue service helped with emergency rescue operations.
+A professional military rescue service helped with emergency operations.
 By 16:00, the death toll had increased to 32 people.

 Later that night, at a briefing in Karaganda, it was said that the 13 people who had not yet been found had little chance of survival and that a fire from a coal furnace caused the disaster.
 The high death toll was the result of a subsequent gas explosion.
 By 19:00, the fire had been extinguished and the mine was safe for rescue work.
-The poor state of the recovered bodies made them challenging to identify.
+The recovered bodies were so badly burned that their identification became challenging.